hamrimed/hamrimed/README.md

 - Experience with database design and development using SQL
 - Familiar with agile development methodologies and lean management
 - Experience with DevOps tools such as Jenkins and Docker
-- Knowledge of business intelligence tools such as Tableau and Power BI
+- Knowledge of business intelligence tools such as Talend and Power BI

 # Personal Interests